 The first competition of the New Year features a series written by Paul Harris and published by Faber Music.
-I mentioned this series in my last Recommended Resources before Christmas, and it will be helpful for all piano students.
 A piece a week is just that: a repertoire of short pieces for Elementary pupils to learn in a week, encouraging quick study and instant score recognition (these volumes could also be used as sight-reading for more advanced students).
 They are companions to the Improve your sight-reading!
 Series also published by Faber and written by Paul.

 I have two books to give away; Grade 1 and Grade 2.
 As always, please leave a comment in the comment box at the end of this post to be in with a chance of winning, and I will announce the two winners on Sunday evening (British time).
 Good luck!

 If you would like to buy A piece a week, please click here.

 For much more information about how to practice piano repertoire, take a look at my piano course, Play it again: PIANO (published by Schott Music).
 Covering a huge array of styles and genres, the course features a large collection of progressive, graded piano repertoire from approximately Grade 1 to advanced diploma level, with copious practice tips for every piece.
 A convenient and beneficial course for students of any age, with or without a teacher, and it can also be used alongside piano examination syllabuses too.

 You can find out more about my other piano publications and compositions here.